FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_subnet_v1.md

 }
 ```

-# Argument Reference
+## Argument Reference

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the vpc subnet.
+If omitted, the
+  provider-level region will be used.
+Changing this creates a new subnet.

-* `name` (Required) - The subnet name.
-The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), and hyphens (-).
+* `name` (Required, String) - Specifies the subnet name.
+The value is a string of 1 to 64 characters that can contain
+  letters, digits, underscores (_), and hyphens (-).

-* `cidr` (Required) - Specifies the network segment on which the subnet resides.
-The value must be in CIDR format.
-The value must be within the CIDR block of the VPC.
+* `cidr` (Required, String, ForceNew) - Specifies the network segment on which the subnet resides.
+The value must be in
+  CIDR format and within the CIDR block of the VPC.
 The subnet mask cannot be greater than 28.
-Changing this creates a new Subnet.
+Changing this creates a
+  new subnet.

-* `gateway_ip` (Required) - Specifies the gateway of the subnet.
-The value must be a valid IP address.
-The value must be an IP address in the subnet segment.
-Changing this creates a new Subnet.
+* `gateway_ip` (Required, String, ForceNew) - Specifies the gateway of the subnet.
+The value must be a valid IP address
+  in the subnet segment.
+Changing this creates a new subnet.

-* `vpc_id` (Required) - Specifies the ID of the VPC to which the subnet belongs.
-Changing this creates a new Subnet.
+* `vpc_id` (Required, String, ForceNew) - Specifies the ID of the VPC to which the subnet belongs.
+Changing this creates
+  a new subnet.

+* `ipv6_enable` (Optional, Bool) - Specifies whether the IPv6 function is enabled for the subnet.
+Defaults to false.

-* `dhcp_enable` (Optional) - Specifies whether the DHCP function is enabled for the subnet.
-The value can be true or false.
-If this parameter is left blank, it is set to true by default.
+* `dhcp_enable` (Optional, Bool) - Specifies whether the DHCP function is enabled for the subnet.
+Defaults to true.

-* `primary_dns` (Optional) - Specifies the IP address of DNS server 1 on the subnet.
-The value must be a valid IP address.
+* `primary_dns` (Optional, String) - Specifies the IP address of DNS server 1 on the subnet.
+The value must be a valid
+  IP address.

-* `secondary_dns` (Optional) - Specifies the IP address of DNS server 2 on the subnet.
-The value must be a valid IP address.
+* `secondary_dns` (Optional, String) - Specifies the IP address of DNS server 2 on the subnet.
+The value must be a valid
+  IP address.

-* `dns_list` (Optional) - Specifies the DNS server address list of a subnet.
-This field is required if you need to use more than two DNS servers.
-This parameter value is the superset of both DNS server address 1 and DNS server address 2.
+* `dns_list` (Optional, List) - Specifies the DNS server address list of a subnet.
+This field is required if you need to
+  use more than two DNS servers.
+This parameter value is the superset of both DNS server address 1 and DNS server
+  address 2.

-* `availability_zone` (Optional) - Identifies the availability zone (AZ) to which the subnet belongs.
+* `availability_zone` (Optional, String, ForceNew) - Specifies the availability zone (AZ) to which the subnet belongs.
   The value must be an existing AZ in the system.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

-* `tags` - (Optional) The key/value pairs to associate with the subnet.
+* `tags` - (Optional, Map) The key/value pairs to associate with the subnet.

-# Attributes Reference
+## Attributes Reference

-All of the argument attributes are also exported as
+In addition to all arguments above, the following attributes are exported:
-result attributes:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - The resource ID in UUID format.

-* `status` - Specifies the status of the subnet.
+* `status` - The status of the subnet.
 The value can be ACTIVE, DOWN, UNKNOWN, or ERROR.

-* `subnet_id` - Specifies the subnet (Native OpenStack API) ID.
+* `subnet_id` - The subnet (Native OpenStack API) ID.

+* `ipv6_subnet_id` - The ID of the IPv6 subnet (Native OpenStack API).

+* `ipv6_cidr` - The IPv6 subnet CIDR block.

+* `ipv6_gateway` - The IPv6 subnet gateway.

-# Import
+## Import

 Subnets can be imported using the `subnet id`, e.g.